seethaa/experia/README.md

 # Group Project - *Experia*

 How long have you been stuck in routine work and losing passion in your life?
 It is time to make a change!
-New learning experiences, discovering new cities more deeply, and enjoying in the moment are great ways to save us from boredom. **Experia** helps make that possible! **Rambled** is an Android app that makes experience matches based on your location in real-time.
+New learning experiences, discovering new cities more deeply, and enjoying in the moment are great ways to save us from boredom. **Experia** helps make that possible! **Experia** is an Android app that makes experience matches based on your location in real-time.
 It can be your local friend to introduce new stuff to do around your area, or your smart guide when you are traveling in a new city and looking for something unique, or even a great tool to make new friends! **Experia** can make you realize *there are so many possibilities of life!*

 Time spent: **?** hours spent in total